 Liège Station is not only original for its ceramic decoration: the platforms of this station are out of line with each other (the street is too narrow), it changed name during its life and due to the Second World War it was closed for 30 years, opening again in 1968.

-This metro station was originally named Berlin when it was inaugurated in 1911, after the nearby Rue Berlin but, for obvious reasons, during World War I its name was changed to Liège, a more Paris-friendly city.
+This metro station was originally named Berlin when it was inaugurated in 1911, after the nearby Rue Berlin.
+But, for obvious reasons, during World War I the name was changed to Liège, a more Paris-friendly city.
 Liège is a city in Belgium and it was chosen as the station and the road’s new name to pay homage to all the men who fought there to resist German advances during the war.
 In 1982 two artists from Liège redecorated the station and produced the stunning ceramic tiling that depicts beautiful landscapes and the most important landmarks of their province.

 2- FRANKLIN ROOSEVELT (Line 1)

 This station was completely redecorated during the line’s automation works.
 The vault was covered by new champagne-color tiles, nice cylindrical lamps with bubble motifs were added and the anthracite-color panels on the walls have the station’s name written in 5 languages.
 On every platform there are three touchscreens with interactive maps, it is one of the most fashionable Métro Stations without any doubt!

 Bastille was the prison stormed on 14th July 1789, marking the start of the French Revolution.
 You can still some remains of the famous prison along its (line 5) platforms and the marks on the floor show the limits of the ancient building.
 This station was decorated in 1989 by Liliane Belembert and Odile Jacquot to celebrate the bicentenary of the French Revolution.
 Its tiled walls depict scenes of the Bastille Day, from the beginning of liberal thoughts to the final feast, and the ensemble is almost like something out of a museum.